The pocket

 1 min

 For small investors, caution is more necessary than ever.
-If Bitcoin is already considered a highly volatile asset, a newly listed company can be even more so.
-Furthermore, there is the FOMO effect (the fear of missing out): the great expectation makes many investors feel they have to buy before it's too late.
+If Bitcoin is already considered a very volatile asset, a newly listed company on the stock market can be even more so.
+Furthermore, the FOMO effect (fear of missing out) is added: the great expectation makes many investors feel they have to buy before it's too late.

 stats